CEAC33/machine-learning-data-science-generative-ai/README.md

   - Ratings must be 1, 2, 3, 4, or 5
   - But these values have mathematical meaning; 1 means it's a worse movie than a 2

+### Mean, Median, Mode

+**MEAN**

+- AKA Average
+- Sum / number of samples
+- Example:
+  - Number of children in each house on my street

+0, 2, 3, 2, 1, 0, 0, 2, 0
+The MEAN is (0+2+3+2+1+0+0+2+0) / 9 = 1.11

+**MEDIAN**

+- Sort the values, and take the value at the midpoint
+- Example:

+0, 2, 3, 2, 1, 0, 0, 2, 0

+Sort it:

+0, 0, 0, 0, **1**, 2, 2, 2, 3

+- If you have an even number of samples, take the average of the two in the middle
+- Median is less susceptible to outliers than the mean
+  - Example: mean household income in the US is $72,641, but the median is only $51,939 because the mean is skewed by a handful of billionaires
+  - Median better represents the "typical" American in this example

+**MODE**

+- The most common value in a data set
+  - Not relevant to continuous numerical data
+- Back to our number of kids in each house example:

+0, 2, 3, 2, 1, 0, 0, 2, 0

+How many of each value are there?

+0: 4, 1: 1, 2: 3, 3: 1

+The MOODE is 0